csc-training/elements-of-hpc/supercomputer/modern-supercomputer.md

 TODO: images of node and a collection of nodes, different interconnect topologies?

+The most common network cable that is available in many houses is the Ethernet cable that is used for connecting a computer to the router.
 A supercomputer is constituted by many computing nodes.
 There are a lot of simulations that require to exchange data between nodes, thus the interconnection plays an important role and it can improve or delay an execution.
-The specifications of an interconnect are based on various metrics, the bandwidth, which represents how fast we can transfer data, the latency, which is the minimum time to start a data transfer.
+The specifications of an interconnect are based on various metrics such as the bandwidth, which represents how fast we can transfer data, the latency, which is the minimum time to start a data transfer.
 However, as we scale the interconnected computing nodes, the network topology is important, among the routing algorithms.
 For example,